There’s no doubt that water is the healthiest liquid that we can put inside our body.

 There are also marked water bottles available like the Sparkle Rush that already have those marks in place.

 8. Refill water bottle when empty

 Make it a habit to refill your water bottle once it is empty.
-An empty bottle should be your cue to refill it.
+An empty container should be your cue to refill it.

 Again, this is just the practice of building a healthy habit.
-Do you think that you’ll stand up randomly just to refill an empty bottle sitting there for hours?
-I doubt so it is important to have cues.
+Do you think that you’ll stand up randomly to refill an empty bottle sitting there for hours?
+I doubt so it is essential to have cues.